FardinAhsan146/FardinAhsan146.github.io/index.md

 # About me

-I'm a self-taught data scientist who is passionate about building better predictive models of The World.
+I'm an aspiring self-taught data scientist who is passionate about building better predictive models of The World.
 I spend a significant portion of my free time reading up on Statistics and programming pet projects using Python.

 I use Pythons datascience stack (Pandas,NumPy,Sk-learn and PyTorch) for all EDA, visualization and modelling.